xray-imaging/2bm-docs/docs/source/ops/item_018.rst

 Startup
 --------

-To start streaming data collection and streaming data reconstruction for experiments run :doc:`tomostream_start.sh`:
+To start streaming data collection and streaming data reconstruction run tomostream_start.sh,

-in 2-BM-A
+for experiments in 2-BM-A:

 ::

     [tomo@handyn]$ ~/tomostream_start.sh

-in 2-BM-B:
+for experiments in 2-BM-B:

 ::

     [user2bmb@arcturus]$ ~/tomostream_start.sh

-The streaming data collection and streaming data reconstruction startup steps executed by :doc:`tomostream_start.sh` are described in details below.
+The streaming data collection and streaming data reconstruction startup steps executed by :doc:`tomostream_start.sh` for experiments in 2-BM-A are described in detail below.

 Streaming data collection